dabit3/react-amplify-appsync-files-s3/README.md

 ![How to upload files and images with GraphQL](header.jpg)

+This project goes along with the [GraphQL Tutorial - How to Manage Image & File Uploads & Downloads with AWS AppSync & AWS Amplify](https://dev.to/dabit3/graphql-tutorial-how-to-manage-image-file-uploads-downloads-with-aws-appsync-aws-amplify-hga) on [Dev.to](https://dev.to/).

 ### The question

 How do I upload images and files using GraphQL with AWS AppSync?